chuhlomin/chuhlomin.com/2021/bfg.md

 # BFG Repo-Cleaner

 I hope everyone knows that storing secret values in an open form in Git repositories (even private ones) is strongly discouraged.
 There have been a couple of times when I've cleaned up such repositories.
 Of course, you have to rewrite the history and coordinate it with the team.
-The official documentation suggests using git-filter-branch, but there is a faster way.
+The official documentation suggests using `git-filter-branch`, but there is a faster way.

-Roberto Tyley wrote a BFG app in Scala in 2012 that is 10-720 times faster than git-filter-branch.
+Roberto Tyley wrote a BFG app in Scala in 2012 that is 10-720 times faster than `git-filter-branch`.

 https://rtyley.github.io/bfg-repo-cleaner/